 In September 2021, the Founder, through the SPV, entered into two VPF Contracts with a Dealer, one covering approximately 2.18 million shares of the Company's Class A common stock and the other covering approximately 2.26 million shares of the Company's Class A common stock.
-The VPF Contracts are both scheduled to settle on specified dates in June, July, August and September 2024, at which time the actual number of shares of the Company's Class A common stock to be delivered by the SPV will be determined based on the price of the Company's Class A common stock on such dates relative to the forward floor price of approximately \$16.424 per share and the forward cap price of approximately \$112.09 per share for the contract covering approximately \$120.39 per share of the Company's Class A common stock, and to the forward floor price of \$66.424 per share and the forward cap price of \$66.424 per share and the forward cap price of the Company's Class A common stock, with the aggregate number not to exceed approximately 4.44 million shares, which is the aggregate number of shares of Company's Class B common stock and their associated common units of Shift4 Payments, LLC pledged by the SPV can also elect to settle the VPF Contracts in cash and thereby retain full ownership of the pledged shares and units.
+The VPF Contracts are both scheduled to settle on specified dates in June, July, August and September 2024, at which time the actual number of shares of the Company's Class A common stock to be delivered by the SPV will be determined based on the price of the Company's Class A common stock on such dates relative to the forward floor price of approximately \$112.09 per share for the contract covering approximately 2.18 million shares of the Company's Class A common stock, and to the forward floor price of \$66.424 per share and the forward cap price of approximately \$120.39 per share for the contract covering approximately 2.26 million shares of the Company's Class A common stock, with the aggregate number not to exceed approximately 4.44 million shares, which is the aggregate number of shares of Company's Class B common stock and their associated common units of Shift4 Payments, LLC pledged by the SPV to secure its obligations under the contracts.
+Subject to certain conditions, the SPV can also elect to settle the VPF Contracts in cash and thereby retain full ownership of the pledged shares and units.